HMS Tiger (C20): Construction

 The Tigers were redesigned in 1948, mainly for anti-aircraft defence of convoys and aircraft carrier task forces.
 Cruisers were seen as playing a secondary and complementary role to light fleet aircraft carriers in the defence of trade and attack on enemy shipping.
 For AA defence of fleet carrier task forces the cruisers replaced the AA batteries of Second World War-era battleships and carriers.

-In 1951 the Government decided to complete the ship and two others to an altered design with all-new armament as opposed to building new cruisers.
-With the revised design, HMS Tiger, became the lead ship of the class.
+In 1951, rather than building new cruisers, the Government decided to complete the ship and two others to an altered design with all-new armament.
+With the revised design, HMS Tiger became the lead ship of the class.
 Due to the priority of the Royal Air Force (in providing defence against nuclear attack by Soviet bombers), the Cold War, and the conflict between the prime minister and Admiralty Naval Staff over shipbuilding issues, the warships that were approved in 1951-1953 were anti-submarine frigates, destroyers, and minehunters but no cruisers.
 The restart of work on the Tiger class and reconstruction of other cruisers was delayed until 1955.

-The ship had automatic 6 in guns in twin high-angle mounts with each gun designed to fire 20 rounds per minute, and a secondary battery of automatic 3 in weapons firing at 90-120 rpm.
+The ship had automatic 6 in guns in twin high-angle mounts with each gun designed to fire 20 rounds per minute, and a secondary battery of automatic 3 in weapons firing at 90–120 rpm.
 Each 6 inch and 3 inch mounting had its own Medium Range System (MRS) 3 radar director.
 Viscount Hall stated in the House of Lords in 1959 that her "automatically controlled" guns were "capable of firing at more than twice the speed of manned armament" and the "improvement in guns was ten times better than if the ship had been with the original gun armament".
 However, Tiger's 6-inch guns usually jammed after 30 seconds firing, and couldn't deliver sustained bombardment in support of troops ashore.
 RN argued that the first 30 seconds of engaging jet aircraft and warships was the critical determinant and that aircraft would be shot down with short bursts of fire and as such limited magazine capacity and gun reliability were less important than instantaneous response.
-The decision to complete the ships was based on the availability of hulls and expectation that the cruisers could be completed sooner (three years against 5 years) and cheaper (60% of the cost) than building new [8,000 ton] cruisers at a time when the existing cruiser fleet was ageing and its weapons and fire control were useless against modern aircraft.
-The RN had 21 cruisers in 1957, nine in operation and by 1961 the cruiser fleet had reduced to nine of which five were in service.
+The decision to complete the ships was based on the availability of hulls and expectation that the cruisers could be completed sooner (three years against five years) and cheaper (60% of the cost) than building new [8,000-ton] cruisers at a time when the existing cruiser fleet was ageing and its weapons and fire control were useless against modern aircraft.
+The RN had 21 cruisers in 1957, nine of which were in operation; by 1961, the cruiser fleet had reduced to nine, of which five were in service.